akeeba/releasemaker/README.md

 * *pdf.where* How to publish the files.
 Use "core" or "pro".
 The publish method and access control will match the corresponding section as configured above.
 * *pdf.files* A list of additional files to publish.
 They don't have to be PDF files.
 Any type of files will do.

+## SFTP authentication modes

+There are three supported authentication modes for SFTP connections.

+### Password authentication

+Uses a username and password.

+This is the simplest authentication method but also the least secure one.

+Set the respective `username` and `password` keys.

+### Public Key (certificate) authentication

+Uses a public and private certificate pair.

+This is more secure than a password.
+However, see the Caveat below.

+Set the respective `username`, `pubkeyfile`, `privkeyfile` keys.
+Leave the `password` key empty.

+If your private key file is password protected you need to also set the `privkeyfile_pass` key.

+Caveat: Ubuntu compiles libssh2 against GnuTLS which _does not_ support password-protected key files.
+You either need a decrypted private key file (bad idea!) or use the SSH Agent authentication method.

+### SSH Agent authentication

+Uses the SSH Agent and your SSH configuration file (typically: `~/.ssh/config`).
+On Windows it usually means using PuTTY.

+This is compatible with GPG and GPG SmartCards, including YubiKey Neo or newer.
+Using this method your secret key can be securely stored in a SmartCard.
+You will be asked to unlock it with your PIN on SFTP authentication. **VERY STRONGLY RECOMMENDED**.

+Only set the respective `username` key.
+DO NOT set a `password`, DO NOT set `pubkeyfile` or `privkeyfile`.

+Caveat: you must ALWAYS provide the username, hostname (and port, if it's other than 22).
+Neither SSH2 nor cURL can use values for these settings specified in the SSH configuration file.

 ## License